schuelaw/PhoneSensorMath/README.md

 lengths and units (i.e. kilometer) can be considered.
 Such an analysis might accompany an introductory calculus curriculum about time vs. distance.

+__(FILE: PSM GPS Plotly Mapping Example - Mapbox)__ This notebook accepts recorded GPS data and plots it on a map using.
+The notebook uses the __[Plotly](https://plot.ly)__ plotting library and the __[Mapbox](https://www.mapbox.com/)__ mapping library.
+Both libraries are free for non-commercial use (with some minor limitations) and are suitable for use by students and instructors in academic data science applications.

 ## Accelerometer Frequency Analysis
 __(FILE: PSM Accelerometer Frequency Analysis)__ This notebook describes the collection and analysis of phone accelerometer data recorded while the